What is Automation Testing?

 - It allows higher test coverage compared to Manual testing, which helps to cover all the test scenarios and hence reduces the chances to miss out on any bug.

 - As it is very helpful in the case of regression of repetitive tasks that need to be done in every release or after some time.
 Automation testing helps in the reusing of the same test cases that need to be executed every time.
 The only one-time effort is invested in creating the test scripts, and the testers can reuse those in every release.

 - It also plays an important role in the overall reduction of project costs.
 For performing manual testing, more resources are required, which demands more money and hence increases the project’s overall cost.
 While in automation testing, though there is a separate team of testers, fewer resources can do the automation, and no additional resources are required for the execution of those test suites and test cases and help in reducing the project budget.

 The above article clearly explains how important it is in today’s fast-growing IT world.
 But it should be kept in mind that it is not possible to Automate all the test cases as some test cases require human intervention and some test cases require a more workaround performing various permutations and combinations, and it is not possible to automate everything writing every test scenario.
 So before moving from manual to automation testing in any project, the proper analysis should be done on why automation is required in that particular project and which test cases need to be automated.
-Basically, test case selection is also a very important task while moving toward automation as it varies from project and project and generally the repetitive, time consuming (which takes a take of time to manually execute), and high-risk test cases should be automated.
+Basically, test case selection is also a very important task while moving toward automation as it varies from project and generally the repetitive, time consuming (which takes a take of time to manually execute), and high-risk test cases should be automated.

 This has been a guide to Automation Testing.
 Here we have discussed its working, some automation tools, along with the advantages in detail.
 You can also go through our other suggested articles to learn more –